Find Trade Colleges

 $15,446 Average Tuition & Fees

-Our analysis found North Dakota State University - Main Campus to be the best value school for trade school students who want to pursue a bachelor’s degree in North Dakota.
-Located in Fargo, North Dakota, the fairly large public school handed out 2,382 bachelor’s degree awards in 2021-2022.
+Our 2023 rankings named North Dakota State University - Main Campus the best value school in North Dakota for trade school students working on their bachelor’s degree.
+Located in Fargo, North Dakota, the fairly large public school awarded 2,382 diplomas to qualifed bachelor’s degree students in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at North Dakota State University are $15,446 a year.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $21,418 in student loans.
+On average, bachelor’s degree students take out $21,418 in loans while pursuing their degree.

 North Dakota State University not only placed well in our value ranking, but it is also #1 on our Best Bachelor’s Degree Trade Schools in North Dakota list.